alailink/UMN_Prelim_NSCI_Math_Review/README.md

 The graphs on the left shows two spike trains that are highly correlated, as evidenced by the rise in coincidence near the center (but a rise anywhere would indicate correlation.)
 The graphs on the right show spike trains that are not correlated, as evidenced by a relatively flat line throughout, showing only spurious, random correlations.

+Controls:
+The standard way to create a negative control is to compare your cross-correlation histogram with mismatched trials, known as the "shift predictor".
+This creates a histogram that shows spurious, non-random correlations inherent in the system you are measuring.